-The term public domain refers to materials that are not protected by law, like facts and ideas, and materials that are not original enough for protection, like basic descriptive data.
+The term 'public domain' refers to materials that are:

+- not protected by law, like facts and ideas - not original enough for protection, like basic descriptive data

 The public domain also includes all works for which copyright has expired.

-Anyone can use materials in the public domain for any reason, without permission.
+Anyone can use any materials in the public domain for any reason, without permission.

-The image below is marked with the CC BY 4.0 licence to show you what this looks like in practice.
+The following image is marked with the CC BY 4.0 licence to show you what this looks like in practice.